 Hermès and Dunhill emphasize exclusivity in their locales.
-Le Cafe at Maison Hermès in Tokyo is described in the Huffington Post as having a “a private-club feel”.
-Japanese celebrities including some famous Kabuki actors from the Kabukiza theater a few blocks away reportedly like the cafe because there are no paparazzi to plague them.”
+Le Cafe at Maison Hermès in Tokyo has a “a private-club feel”.
+Japanese celebrities, including some famous Kabuki actors from the Kabukiza theater a few blocks away, reportedly like the cafe because there are no paparazzi to plague them.

 As part of its aim to provide a “home from home for Alfred Dunhill’s clients”, Dunhill offers private dining in Shanghai and a cellar bar in London.

 Helping customers experience the depth of the brand was a reason for Burberry to open a cafe, Thomas’s, within its Regent Street flagship store in London last summer.
 The eatery is named after Thomas Burberry, the English gentleman’s outfitter who invented gabardine raincoats and opened his first store in 1856.

 The cafe provides “a space where our customers can spend time relaxing and enjoying the world of Burberry in a more social environment”, according to chief executive Christopher Bailey.

 The concept of fashion and food is not new.
 Department stores have been offering food and drink for over a century – most famously in England after Harry Selfridge opened for business in 1909.